cedaro/satispress/docs/security.md

 ```

 _Keep in mind that disabling authentication may make it easier for malicious actors to determine which plugins are being used on your site._
+Be warned that you may have to put this code in a must-use plugin to ensure it is registered and applied on time.

 ## Other Methods